-- Cook the asparagus: Place raw asparagus spears on a rimmed baking sheet on a single layer, drizzle with olive oil and sprinkle them with salt and black pepper.
+- Option 1- Roasted Asparagus: Place raw asparagus spears on a rimmed baking sheet on a single layer, drizzle with olive oil, and sprinkle them with salt and black pepper.
 Roast in a preheated 425 F degree oven for 12 minutes or until crisp and tender.
 Transfer asparagus to a plate and let cool.
-Cut them in small bite-sized pieces (one to two inches).
+Cut them into small bite-sized pieces (one to two inches).

 - Make the lemon vinaigrette: Whisk together the extra-virgin olive oil, fresh lemon juice, garlic, dijon mustard, salt, and pepper in a small mixing bowl until emulsified.

 - Assemble the salad: Place chopped asparagus, cherry tomatoes, sliced radishes, chopped green onion, and kalamata olives in a large bowl.
 Drizzle it with the lemon vinaigrette.
 Give it a gentle toss to coat vegetables with the vinaigrette.

 - Garnish and Serve: If preferred, top this asparagus tomato salad with feta cheese and a handful of freshly torn basil leaves.
 Serve.

 As you can see, I stayed true to my Turkish roots and made more of a Mediterranean asparagus salad here with ingredients characteristic to the region like Kalamata olives, salty feta cheese, juicy tomatoes, and fresh basil.

 However, you can easily change it up with seasonal ingredients or whatever you have on hand.
 Here are a few ideas that I have tried in the past:

 - Asparagus Corn Feta Salad: Add in a cup of fresh corn during the summer months when corn is in season.

 - Tuna Asparagus and Feta Salad: If you are okay with your chopped asparagus salad being pescatarian, you can add in a can of tuna or seared tuna to give it a boost of protein and turn it into a complete meal by itself.